 Physical therapy is a form of treatment that is provided by physical therapists, also known as PTs.
 These professionals work to help their patients increase their strength, regain their mobility and return to their daily activities.
 In a world where pain medications are often overprescribed and surgery is seen by many people as the only solution, physical therapy is often overlooked as an option.
 However, physical therapy can be instrumental in helping you find relief from your pain without the use of prescription medications or an invasive procedure.
 Unfortunately, it is something that many people really don’t understand, so they shy away from it.
-In this blog post, I’d like to clear up some common misconceptions that may be holding you back from getting physical therapy.
+In this blog post I’d like to clear up some common misconceptions that may be holding you back from getting physical therapy.

 The First Common Misconception is that Physical Therapy Hurts

-This is probably the most common misconception because with physical therapy you are being pushed to do exercises and stretches that help you recover from your injury.
-So when this happens there will be times when it will be uncomfortable or painful, but it shouldn’t be unbearable.
+This is probably the most common misconception, because with physical therapy you are being pushed to do exercises and stretches that help you recover from your injury.
+So when this happens there will be times where it will be uncomfortable or painful, but it shouldn’t be unbearable.
 If it is then you should talk with your physical therapist about what’s going on, so they can make adjustments to the exercises that might make it more comfortable for you.

 At Rx Rehab Physical Therapy we offer things like manual therapy where we use metal tools, needles, and our hands to do deep tissue massage.
 With this manual therapy, the idea is to actually help relieve pain not cause pain.
 That being said, sometimes there can be discomfort and pain but, oftentimes it will actually feel good.